awesome-archive/techlead/README_EN.md

 In this way, I did say a lot of things, but it was too abstract, but it did not seem to have any practical value.
 We still have a macro understanding of what Tech Lead is doing.
 Before that, let's go back to the project and take a look at the daily work of Tech Lead on the project.

-## Tech Lead in the project life cycle
+## Tech Lead in the project lifecycle

 In most organizations, what a Tech Lead does, everyone in the day, still sees it clearly.
 However, not everyone on the project is in this project from the very beginning.
 Some were added at the beginning, some were added early, and others were added midway.